 Support staff personnel are required to keep a log of services provided to ELs.
-Support staff must complete a Semi-Annual Certification Form if funded from one source or a Multi-Funded Time Report Log form when funded from more than one source (see BUL-2643.8).
+Support staff must complete a Periodic Certification Form if funded from one source or a Multi-Funded Time Report Log form when funded from more than one source (see BUL-2643.8).

-Instructional Coach (Tutoring), X-Time or Z-

-Time: to pay an Instructional coach to provide targeted intervention services to ELs outside of the basic assignment (i.e., only Saturdays or during off-basis time).
+Instructional Coach (Tutoring), X-Time: To pay an Instructional coach to provide targeted intervention services to ELs outside of the basic assignment (i.e., only Saturdays or during off-basis time).
 Instructional Coaches budgeted to provide intervention services must be listed as the teacher of record and must provide 100 percent direct intervention services to ELs for the full amount of time budgeted.